Home Page / Reports / Cooney Report

 Recommendation 11

-Section 46 should be amended by adding a further section providing that although the Commission 'has the overall onus of proving a breach of that section, when it has brought forward evidence which makes it as likely as not that one has occurred then one will be taken to have occurred unless the corporation in question shows otherwise'.
+The Committee recommends that section 46 be amended by adding a further subsection to provide that, although the Trade Practices Commission has the overall onus of proving a breach of that section, when it has brought forward evidence which makes it as likely as not that one has occurred then one will be taken to have occurred unless the corporation in question shows otherwise.

-[Senator Kemp wrote a dissenting report on this issue, recommending that s 46 be retained in existing form.]
+[Senator Kemp (Liberal Party of Australia) wrote a dissenting report on this issue, recommending that s 46 be retained in existing form.]

 Recommendation 12

-Section 46 should be amended to 'provide that where persons engage in conduct for the purpse of eliminating form or harming a class of persons in a market they shall be taken to be doing so in respect of a specific member of it.'
+The Committee recommends that section 46 be amended to provide that where persons engage in conduct for the purpose of eliminating from or harming a class of persons in a market they shall be taken to be doing so in respect of a specific member of it.

 Recommendation 13

-'Serious and persistent misuse of market power' should be dealt with by increased monetary penalties (and not by divestiture)
+The Committee recommends that serious and persistent misuse of market power be dealt with by increased monetary penalties.
+It recommends that divestiture not be made available as a remedy.

-[Senators Spindler and Schacth wrote a dissenting report on this issue, claiming that there was a need for a 'remedy of divestiture, in the case of serious and persistent misuse of market power' (p 135).
-They also recommended that the 'courts should have the power to make wide discretionary orders in cases where breach of the misuse of market power provision has been shown' (p 139)]
+Senators Spindler (Australian Democrats) and Schacth (Australian Labor Party) wrote a dissenting report on this issue, claiming that there was a need for a 'remedy of divestiture, in the case of serious and persistent misuse of market power' (p 135).
+They also recommended that the 'courts should have the power to make wide discretionary orders in cases where breach of the misuse of market power provision has been shown' (p 139)

 Unconscionable Conduct